EGjoni/DRUGS/porting/A Guide to Making DRUGS.md

 For reasons of sheer paranoia, the official library avoids adding noise to the first 6 vectors in the context (because that's where the attention sink lives), but other than that, if you think there's an interesting place to inject noise, or conditionally protect from noise, or whatever it is teenagers are doing nowadays, I encourage you to try it out and share your findings.

-For reference, here is the current DRµGS implementation or Llama models (very lightly abbreviated for clarity):
+For reference, here is the an annotated (and very lightly abbreviated for clarity) version of the current DRµGS implementation for Llama models :

 ```python
 def llama_drugged_attention_forward(